hundertschaft/react-native-scandit/README.md

 `activity()`: string

-Ideally, this should return the current state (‘active', ‘paused’, or ‘stopped’), but it doesn't (TODO kind of thing...).
+Ideally, this should return the current state ('active', 'paused', or 'stopped'), but it doesn't (TODO kind of thing...).